 In Art Westerberg's group, Lifei Cheng continues his work to create a simulation/ optimization/ design/ operation capability for stochastic models that describe the long-term future behavior of a process.
-Lifei has a summer position with Exxon/Mobil and will return to CMU in mid August.
+A reexamination of problem formulation has led him to consider how to solve recursive dynamic programming problems having multiple objectives.
+Lifei passed his Ph.D. qualifier in January.